softwarecrash/Solar2MQTT/wiki/Datapoints-and-units.md

 In MQTT and in the JSON output you will mainly see these groups:

 - `RawData`: original inverter replies and command answers
-- `EspData`: device information, Wi-Fi and MQTT status
+- `EspData`: device information, Wi-Fi, MQTT status and ESP runtime sensors
 - `DeviceData`: mostly fixed inverter information
 - `LiveData`: current live inverter values and DS18B20 temperature sensors
 - `Status`: connection and status information